The basics of BMW Motorcycle electrical troubleshooting

 Since you know which electrical loads go dead when the fuse blows, disconnect the loads one at a time to see if your fuse blowing problem disappears.
 Please don’t drive around with your brake lights or headlights disconnected.
 If you find that a certain device blows the fuse whenever it’s connected, you’ve probably found the problem.
 Swap in a known-to-be-good replacement device and retest.
 If the problem persists, keep looking by disconnecting other loads on the fuse.

 If a previous owner has added any aftermarket electronic device, there’s a chance that he wired the device in as a load to the fuse that’s giving you problems.
 Most aftermarket devices have their own fuses, but that doesn’t mean that they not wired onto an already fused circuit of your motorcycle.
-You might try disconnecting any aftermarket devices especially if you’re unsure of where they get their power from.
+You might try disconnecting any aftermarket devices, especially if you’re unsure of where they get their power.

 If you’re lucky, you’ve found some device that is blowing the fuse and you can choose to have the device serviced or to replace it.
 You’re even luckier because you can stop reading right now.